gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 To run this command, you must have local administrator rights for the Windows Server computer, and Sysadmin rights on the instance of SQL Server that you will use for the scanner.

-Note: If you later need to change the account and database that you specified when you ran this cmdlet, you can do so by using the [Set-AIPScanner](./Set-AIPScanner.md) cmdlet.

 After you have run this command:

 - For the general availability version: